franklindyer/BWA/README.md

 ## Credits

 So far (as of July 8, 2002), I have been the sole programmer of BWA.
 I've also drawn all of the background illustrations and some of the character art.
 My sister Ada drew most of the character art.

+## License

+Original artwork is CC-BY-SA-4.0.
+Codebase is AGPL-3.0.